moorepants/dissertation/eom.rst

    frame/rider, C, rear wheel, D, fork/handlebar, E and front wheel, F. The geometric parameters are also shown.

-.. todo:: Cite the reference to the paper on motorcycle geometry by an Italian guy.
+.. todo:: add the contact points on the diagram

 Generalized Coordinates
 -----------------------